 In 2010, SEJ was co-winner of the Gulbenkian International Prize, which distinguishes an individual or institution "whose thoughts or actions make a decisive contribution to and have significant impact on understanding, defending or fostering the universal values of the human condition."

-SEJ established a Diversity Task Force in 2010 to foster and promote greater coverage and understanding of environmental issues that affect minority and other marginalized communities.
+SEJ's Diversity, Equity and Inclusion Committee fosters and promotes greater coverage and understanding of environmental issues that affect minority and other marginalized communities.

 Interested in partnering with SEJ on events?
 Go here.